Brightscout/collabora-mattermost/README.md

 1. The `domain` environment variable should point to the Mattermost server's IP address and not the Collabora Server.

-1. If you are using a self-signed certificate with mattermost running over `https`, you must enable the `Disable certificate verification` system console setting and accept the security risk in the browser to be able to preview files.
+1. If you are using a self-signed certificate with mattermost running over `https`, you must enable the `Disable certificate verification` system console setting and accept the local ssl certificate in your browser to be able to preview files.

 ## Building the plugin